muncus/muni-display/README.md

     :a: 'sf-muni'
     :r: 'N'
     :s: '8888'
+    :dir: 'inbound'
 ```

 devicename is the key, and the hash below (with `:` prefix on key names, so it
 is symbolized properly) are arguments added to the nextbus xml feed request.

+`:dir` is not used by the nextbus api, but is used to filter between multiple
+`direction` tags present in api response.
+Matching is done with
+`String.include?` (after converting to all lowercase), so 'inbound' will match
+'Inbound to Destination'.

 ## To Do